Cvrxd/Qt-Client-Chat/README.md

 # Qt-Client-Chat

 About:
 This is client interface for my simple local network chat.
-It was created using Qt, Qtnetwork and c++.
 For testing necessary to run Server first.
 Server is here https://github.com/Cvrxd/Qt-Server-Chat

+Technologies:
+C++, Qt creator, Qt designer, QtNetworking, QtSockets